beginning of content

 How do I look after myself while caring for someone with a mental illness?

 Caring for someone with a mental illness can be challenging.
-Your experience will depend on your relationship with the person and their specific mental health condition.
+It can depend on:

-Looking after your own physical and emotional needs is very important.
+Remember to look after your own physical and emotional needs.
 This way, you can care for your loved one throughout their illness and recovery.
-Take time out and continue to prioritise things you enjoy.
+It is true that you cannot pour from an empty cup.

-It's important to set boundaries with the person you are caring for.
+Set boundaries with the person you are caring for.
 If you offer them support, be clear about what you can and can't do to help.
-Setting boundaries can be difficult and cause feelings of guilt.
-But it's important to look after yourself and avoid becoming overwhelmed.
+While it can be difficult and cause feelings of guilt, it's important to set boundaries.

 By setting boundaries, you can be at your best to care for your loved one.
 This can also teach your loved on that it is okay for them to set their own boundaries.